 • February 10, 2026: Virtual scoping meeting

-That's 12 public events over 4 years โ€” including presentations to local neighborhood advisory councils.
+That's 17 public events over 5 years — including Trail Users Working Group discussions, Board Executive Committee recommendations, and presentations to local neighborhood advisory councils.
 All open to anyone.
 Board meetings are publicly noticed, agendas are published in advance, and anyone can attend or submit written comments.
-The full project history is documented on EBRPD's project page.
+The Board Executive Committee formally recommended consideration of the flow trail in February 2022 — years before anyone claimed the process was "secret."

 No. EBRPD addresses this directly in their project FAQ: